sphinx-labs/sphinx/specs/sphinx-module-proxy-factory.md

 #### `constructor()`

-- Must deploy a `SphinxModuleProxy` contract at a `CREATE2` address determined by the address of the `SphinxModuleProxyFactory` and a `bytes32(0)` salt.
+- Must deploy a `SphinxModule` contract at a `CREATE2` address determined by the address of the `SphinxModuleProxyFactory` and a `bytes32(0)` salt.
-- Must initialize the `SphinxModuleProxy` so that nobody has permission to call its `approve` function.
+- Must initialize the `SphinxModule` so that nobody has permission to submit transactions directly on it.

 #### `function deploySphinxModuleProxy(address _safeProxy, uint256 _saltNonce) external returns (address sphinxModuleProxy)`